jimmoffitt/RuleChecker/rule_scan.md

     AND = true if SUM(quotes)[].even?  #Bad rules we care most about... quoted_AND = true if not SUM(quotes)[].even?``` #Suspect rules...
     ```

+##Other notes

 ### Missing parentheses

+Lack of parentheses when both ANDs and ORs are used are suspect.
+When only ORs or only ANDs then paratheses have no effect.

 ```
 go away OR leave here --> 2.1M
 ---> (go away OR leave) here --> 0.5K
 ```

+Characterics/triggers:
+* Contains no parentheses
+* Contains unquoted " OR "
+* Contains unquoted ` ` (white space indicating PowerTrack implicit AND)

+[] How will parentheses be inserted?
+Generate every possibility?

+go away OR leave here -- note that this is equivalent to (go way) OR (leave here)
+  * --> (go away OR leave) here
+  * --> go (away OR leave) here
+  * --> go (away OR leave here)

+_Using ORs as opening/closing boundaries._

 ### Missing Quotes